Smooth and silky cream inside of a tender choux dough and covered with a rich dark chocolate. This chocolate eclair is an ultimate pleasure.

 - Using the electric mixer, beat the butter with the remaining 50 grams of sugar and vanilla extract until the mixture turns almost white.

-- Using the electric mixer, beat the heavy whipping cream until soft peaks form.
+- In a large bowl and using the electric mixer, beat the heavy whipping cream until soft peaks form.
 Fold whipped cream into the butter and milk cream.

 - Using the tip of a small knife, cut 3 small Xs along the top of each pastry.
-Pipe the pastry cream into the shells through each opening.
+Using a small tip (I used #32 Wilton tip), pipe the pastry cream into the shells through each opening.

 - Remove from the heat and slightly cool.